castedo/bpdf-spec/doc.md

 ### Tables, math, images, and footnotes

-XML elements for tables, math, images, and footnotes are absent from this edition of Baseprint JATS.
+XML elements for tables, math, images, and footnotes are absent from this edition of BpDF.
-These important features of JATS are planned for a future edition.
+These important features are planned for a future edition.

 ### Citation style

-Citations and references in Baseprint JATS XML are styled by viewer software that generates HTML pages and/or PDF files.
+Citations and references in Baseprint XML are styled by viewer software that generates HTML pages and/or PDF files.
 Authors do not control the citation styling.
-References are in `<element-citation>` elements and not `<mixed-citation>`.
+References are in JATS `<element-citation>` elements and not JATS `<mixed-citation>`.
 Furthermore,
 there is no `publication-type` attribute.
 Depending on the bibliographic fields present inside the `<element-citation>`,